DATE: 2025

 Bus stop graphics

-To extend the campaign beyond the store, I adapted the panel designs for bus stop advertisements, breaking them up by service type.
-The goal was to meet customers where they are by offering the most relevant information and making it easier for New Yorkers to quickly understand their delivery and pick-up options while waiting for the bus.
+To extend the campaign beyond the store, I adapted the panel designs for bus stop ads, organizing them by service type.
+The goal was to meet customers where they are, making it quick and easy for New Yorkers to understand delivery and pick-up options while waiting for the bus.

 Motion graphic